Braised Chicken, Apricots, and Currants with Roasted Fingerling Potatoes

 - 1 tablespoonlight brown sugar

 - 2 packetsunsalted butter

 - 10" medium high-sided ovenproof pan

 Preheat oven to 425ºF.
-Rinse all produce.
-Pat spinach dry with paper towel.
-Halve potatoes lengthwise.
+Rinse spinach.
+Rinse potatoes and halve lengthwise.
 Halve orange.
 Quarter apricots.
 Peel shallot and thinly slice into rings.
-In a medium bowl, whisk together brown sugar, white wine, juice of 1 orange, 1 teaspoon olive oil, ¼ teaspoon salt, and pepper as desired to make sauce.
+In a medium bowl, whisk together brown sugar, white wine, juice of 1 orange, 1 teaspoon olive oil, ¼ teaspoon salt and pepper as desired to make sauce.
 Set aside until Step 4.

-Add shallot to pan, still over medium heat, and cook, stirring, to soften, 2 minutes.
+Add shallot to pan over medium heat and cook, stirring, to soften, 2 minutes.
 Remove pan from heat.
 Add half of sauce, scraping up brown bits from bottom of pan.
 Scatter currants and apricots around in pan, then cover with remaining sauce.
 Return chicken to pan skin-side up, nestling into sauce.
-Transfer to oven and roast (with potatoes) until chicken is cooked through and no longer pink, 10-12 minutes.
+Transfer pan to oven and roast (with potatoes) until chicken is cooked through and no longer pink, 10-12 minutes.

-Once potatoes are golden, add spinach and 1 teaspoon olive oil to baking sheet, toss to combine with potatoes, then spread in an even layer.
+Once potatoes are golden, add spinach and 1 teaspoon olive oil to baking sheet, toss to combine with potatoes, then spread vegetables in an even layer.
 Return to oven and continue roasting until spinach is wilted, 2 minutes more.
-Once chicken is cooked through, using a slotted spoon or tongs, transfer chicken to serving plates, leaving sauce behind in pan, off heat.
-Stir in butter to melt until sauce is silky.
+Once chicken is cooked through, using a slotted spoon or tongs, transfer chicken to serving plates, leaving sauce behind in pan.
+Stir butter into pan to melt until sauce is silky.

 Plate Braised Chicken

 Divide roasted potatoes and spinach between serving plates with chicken.
 Spoon sauce, currants, and apricots over chicken, then dig in!